davidalvarezdlt/skeltorch/docs/tutorials/creating-pipelines.md

 skel.run()
 ```

-Where the first parameter of the method is the parser, the second is the
+Where the first parameter of the identifier of the command (used in both
-function to be called (if you write the  ``()`` you are already calling it,
+the parser and command), the second is the function to be called (if you write
-which **is not what we want**) and the third is a list of arguments to pass to
+the  ``()`` you are already calling it, which **is not what we want**), and
-the function.
-Two things are important when writing the names of the arguments
+the third is a list of arguments to pass to the function.
+Two things are
-to pass:
+important when writing the names of the arguments to pass:

 - The name of the argument does not include the first two dashes.
 - While the arguments of the command are written with dashes
-  (``--custom-arg1``), these are automatically converted to underscores
+  (``--custom-arg1``), these are automatically converted to underlines
   (``custom_arg1``).

 ## 4. Running your custom pipeline